wowsiddanth/tp/docs/UserGuide.md

 * Removes the student specified by Student ID from the event specified by its event name.

 Examples:
-* `remove id/e0986472 ev/Tea Making Workshop` removes the specified student with NUS NetId e0986472 from the event "Tea Making Workshop".
+* `remove id/e0986472 ev/Tea Making Workshop` removes the specified student with student ID e0986472 from the event "Tea Making Workshop".
-* `remove id/e0264853 ev/Fun Run` removes the specified student with NUS NetId e0264853 into the event "Fun Run".
+* `remove id/e0264853 ev/Fun Run` removes the specified student with student ID e0264853 into the event "Fun Run".

 <br>